Servebolt/servebolt-optimizer/README.md

 ## Changelog
 #### 3.5.25
 * Allows for NextGen servers to be supported for reading Servebolt Environment files and obtaining the site id from the path.
-* Using hook set_object_terms, so that it checks if default_category check on first save of a post, is being replace with newer terms on first publish.
+* Using hook set_object_terms, so that it checks if default_category is used on first save of a post, and if its is being replace with newer terms on first publish.
 * Tested upto 6.4.1
 * Fixed bug in cache by term id, now uses CacheTags whenever possible.
 #### 3.5.24